 A few days ago I wrote about four books that changed my life before I became a professional philosopher.
 Today I would like to add four more, of the literally thousands that I’ve read, that transformed me after I became a professional philosopher.
 I reiterate that I’m not saying these are the best or most important books I’ve ever read, but they are ones that stand out as profoundly affecting me.

 Late in my graduate school career, E.O.
 Wilson’s On Human Nature was assigned for a graduate seminar in evolutionary ethics.
 (I’ve written previous posts about Wilson’s thought here and here.)
-It is the only one of the eight books I’ve selected as most affecting my thought that was assigned for a class.
+It is the only one of the eight books I’ve selected that was assigned for a class.
 My mind was startled and transformed by its first few pages.

 … if the brain is a machine of ten billion nerve cells and the mind can somehow be explained as the summed activity of a finite number of chemical and electrical reactions, boundaries limit the human prospect—we are biological and our souls cannot fly free.
 If humankind evolved by Darwinian natural selection, genetic chance and environmental necessity, not God, made the species … However much we embellish that stark conclusion with metaphor and imagery, it remains the philosophical legacy of the last century of scientific research … It is the essential first hypothesis for any serious consideration of the human condition.1